MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/xrm-tooling/use-crmserviceclient-constructors-connect.md

 ---
-title: "Use CrmServiceClient constructors to connect to Dynamics 365 (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Use CrmServiceClient constructors to connect to Dynamics 365 for Customer Engagement (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "You can create an instance of the CrmServiceClient class, and then use one of the constructors to connect to Dynamics 365 Customer Engagement" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "You can create an instance of the CrmServiceClient class, and then use one of the constructors to connect to Dynamics 365 for Customer Engagement" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""